✓ Updated May 2026

 Frequently Asked Questions

-When's the absolute best time to visit Ho Chi Minh City if I want to avoid the worst of the heat and humidity?
+When's the absolute best time to visit Ho Chi Minh City if I want to avoid the worst of the heat and rain?

 What is the cheapest month to visit Ho Chi Minh City, Vietnam?